 Symptoms of dementia

 Dementia symptoms vary from person to person and often depend on the type of dementia you have.
+They will get worse over time.
 Common symptoms include:

-- loss of ability to learn new skills
+- loss of ability to learn new things

 - problems with orientation, such as losing track of time or getting lost in familiar places